“Unpretentious but luxurious eco-lodges for 2-4 with alfresco bathtubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”

 Designed to blend harmoniously into the hillside, the lodges offer a wealth of high-spec features, warmly welcomed in this windswept location.
-There are top-of-the range galley kitchens with energy-saving appliances; sleek Hans Grohe fixtures in the bathrooms; spring-water outdoor hot tubs, and saunas with views to the island.
+There are top-of-the range galley kitchens with energy-saving appliances; sleek Hans Grohe fixtures in the bathrooms; outdoor double-ended tubs, and saunas with views to the island.
 And just to nudge the comfort factor up a few notches, geothermal underfloor heating keeps you toasty.
 A Mhoine Bheag (the little moor), where we stayed, is a little more secluded and overlooks Glenastle; An Cnocan Dubh (the little black hill) enjoys sweeping views of Kintyre.
 Whichever you choose (both are identically configured), you’ll find curving walls, a double-height open-plan living room with retro Ercol furnishings, a bespoke Spanish couch and a wood-burner.
 Each has 2 spacious bedrooms (kingsize and super-kingsize or twin), with luxuriously ensuite bathrooms with double-ended tubs, plus toiletries and robes.
 And should you have any problems, the housekeeper lives 5 minutes away.

 - Switching off your mobile and pulling a chair up to the curved window to watch eagles swoop and flow in the gulfstream whilst you warm your feet on a sheepskin rug